SimonShapiro/Graph-Based-Knowledge-Manager/README.md

 * webpack
 * pouchdb

-## What is graph-based knowedlge representation?
+## What is graph-based knowledge representation?
 We most commonly come across graph-based knowledge representations in the development of conceptual schemas for database systems.
 The conceptual schema is a map that describes the semantics of an organization and represents a series of assertions about its nature.